kubermatic/dashboard/.github/ISSUE_TEMPLATE/pre-release.md

 ---
 name: Pre-Release
 title: "[vX.XX] Pre-Release Procedure"
-assignees: ahmadhamzh, KhizerRehan, Waseem826, Talha-Jamil-TJ
 about: The list of steps that should be executed prior to the release step list
 labels: sig/ui, sig/release
 ---